rumblefishdev/restrict-ips-lambda/README.md

     curl https://ipecho.net/plain | python3 import_ips_from_csv.py -

 Now make a request to your distribution.
-It shold render the content of `restricted.html` file (provided you've create one) or 503, if you haven't.
+It shold render the content of `restricted.html` file (provided you've created one) or 503, if you haven't.

 Now add `?ipr=canIGetInPlease` at the end of your URL.
 You should see the original content again.